 Anxiety attacks and persistent anxiety typically come with the same few symptoms.
-You may notice that your heart rate is twice as fast as normal, that your blood pressure has skyrocketed, and that thoughts are racing through your mind at lightning speed.
+You may notice that your heart rate is twice as fast as normal, your blood pressure has skyrocketed, and thoughts are racing through your mind at lightning speed.

 Meditation and deep breathing techniques can help you to relieve both the mental and physical symptoms of anxiety.
 Concentrating on your breathing will bring you back to the present moment and slow your thoughts.
 And according to Harvard Health, meditation can also reduce your blood pressure, lower your heart rate, and improve your heart health.

-So, start off with a brief 2-minute deep breathing meditation session and begin lengthening your sessions as you become accustomed to meditation.
+So, start with a brief 2-minute deep breathing meditation session and begin lengthening your sessions as you become accustomed to meditation.

 Another form of meditation is meditating on scripture.
 Read a verse or chapter from the bible, close your eyes, and dwell on how it pertains to you.
 The Psalms are great for this as they are songs written to set our focus on our creator.

-And, research has revealed that essential oils like lemon, lavender, and rose are most effective for anxious people.
-All you have to do is place a few drops of your favorite into an essential oil diffuser or in the bathtub and give yourself some time to relax and enjoy the scents!
+And research has revealed that essential oils like lemon, lavender, and rose are most effective for anxious people.
+All you have to do is place a few drops of your favorite into an essential oil diffuser or in the bathtub and give yourself time to relax and enjoy the scents!

 3. Intense Exercise

 The last thing you want to do when you’re anxious is strap on your running shoes and go for a run, but it might just be the best thing for relieving your anxiety during the moment.
-That’s because exercise can help you to naturally improve your mood, get rid of pent-up energy, and help you to sleep much better at night, which is great if you have insomnia.
+That’s because exercise can help you to naturally improve your mood, get rid of pent-up energy, and help you to sleep much better at night, which is excellent if you have insomnia.

 4. Laugh & Smile